 AERNA awards the following prizes:

-- AERNA Awards for the best Master Thesis and best PhD Thesis in the field of Environmental and Resource Economics (CALL OPEN NOW)
+- AERNA Awards for the best Master Thesis and best PhD Thesis in the field of Environmental and Resource Economics

 - AERNA Award for the best paper presented at the Biennial Conference

 - AERNA Award for the best published paper